jaecoder20/HRInsights/README.md

 2. Run the Insert Statements provided in the project directory @insert_statements.sql

 ### Setting Up the Frontend (React.js)

 1. Install Node.js Dependencies
    Navigate to the project folder and run the following commands: npm install

 2. Start the Frontend Application npm run dev

 ### Logging in to the Application

 Here are two accounts you can use to test the login functionality:

 - HR Administrator Account
   Email: janesmith@example.com
   Password: hashed_password_2

 - Employee Account
   Email: johndoe@example.com
   Password: hashed_password_1

 These accounts have been seeded into the Users table.

-### Final Notes
-There are some bugs that need to be ironed out but I ran out of time

-Employee Photos: Make sure that the photos are located in the public/uploads folder on your server.

-Security: Ensure that password hashes are stored securely in production, and replace the sample hashed passwords with actual secure hashed values.

 ### Screenshots